vsp6688/snell/README.md

 4. Add a proxy line in Surge  (The latest beta version is required)

 `Proxy = snell, [SERVER ADDRESS], [GENERATED PORT], psk=[GENERATED PSK], obfs=http`

+## Opens Source

+We haven't decided whether to open source the project for complicated reasons.